Painting Old Sydney

 Like other large cities at the end of the nineteenth century, Sydney faced serious urban problems such as poor sanitation, overcrowded and substandard housing and epidemic diseases which killed thousands, particularly in poor and working class areas.
 The Rocks and Millers Point were often regarded as the sites with the densest concentration of urban ills – they were stamped with the stigma of physical as well as moral disease.
 Yet from the 1850s, the streets, lanes and drainage were slowly improved and sewerage was gradually extended to serve almost every home.
 Gas was connected in the 1860s and 1870s and from 1886 a clean, safe and reliable water supply from the Upper Nepean Scheme was available.
 Residents' lives improved immensely as a result of these measures.
 Infant mortality statistics for inner-city neighbourhoods like the Rocks and Millers Point fell considerably from 1880 on, while they rose in the so-called 'healthy' suburbs.

 Yet when bubonic plague broke out in Sydney in 1900, all eyes turned accusingly to the Rocks and Millers Point, and long-held fears about the area appeared to be confirmed.
 The disease was brought ashore by fleas on rats from visiting ships, so those who worked on or near the waterfront areas, like Millers Point, were most vulnerable.
 Only five people in the Rocks contracted the disease.
 Nevertheless, the city improvers promoted plans to resume, demolish and rebuild extensive tracts in the area in the name of public health and sanitation.
-Photographs taken by John Degotardi and more especially George McCredie provided classic 'slum' images of decrepit and chaotic housing and poorly clad 'street' children.
+Photographs taken by John Degotardi Jnr under the direction of George McCredie provided classic 'slum' images of decrepit and chaotic housing and poorly clad 'street' children.
 In retrospect this can be seen as part of much larger global patterns, as working class people and their housing were shifted out of city centres worldwide to make way for business and industry, so creating 'modern' cities.

 In 1901, when these old Sydney neighbourhoods were apparently doomed to extinction through demolition and redevelopment, there was a curious reversal in sentiment.
 As the seemingly inevitable destruction drew closer, the blighted neighbourhood became a site of affection and romance.
 What had been appalling was now appealing.
 Notable artist Julian Ashton persuaded the then Minister for Works, EW O'Sullivan, to provide funds for purchasing artworks depicting 'Old Sydney'.